ropensci/taxize/cran-comments.md

 ------

-This version includes one function with changed parameters; many improvements and bug fixes.
+This version includes one function with a new parameter to toggle messages; many improvements and bug fixes.

-This is a re-submission with fixes to broken links.

 Thanks!
 Scott Chamberlain